There are more things to discover in the sprawling beach community of Cocoa and Cocoa Beach than meets the eye.

 While I’m there, I peruse (and often buy) the latest Ron Jon T-shirt designs, which change every year.

-Even though I’m not a true surfer (I opt for Hobie Cats and kayaks), I am always fascinated by the colorful surfboard displays at Ron Jon’s, long and short and in between, lining the walls of the store’s mezzanine like so many toy soldiers.
+Even though I’m not a true surfer (I opt for Hobie Cats and kayaks), I am always fascinated by the colorful surfboard displays at Ron Jon’s, long and short and in between, lining the walls of the store’s mezzanine like toy soldiers.

-More things to do near Cocoa Beach
+Things to do near Cocoa Beach